 3. Emotion plays a huge role in marketing

-- What are their problems and frustrations they’re experiencing that you can help to solve?
+- What are the problems and frustrations they’re experiencing, and that you can help to solve?

 - What are their fears?